alexandersumer/Baobab/README.md

 # Baobab
-Baobab is a tree-based planning tool for UNSW COMP3900 Computer Science Project
+Baobab is a tree-based planning tool named after the Baobab tree.